 - To try to get “eye contact” with other drivers.
 You may tap your horn to alert another driver who might turn in front of you and cause a collision.

 - On narrow mountain roads, where you cannot see at least 200 feet ahead of your vehicle.

 Don't Use Your Horn

-- If a driver or bicyclist is moving slowly, and you want him or her to drive faster or get out of your way.
+- If a driver or bicyclist is moving slowly, and you want them to drive faster or get out of your way.
 The driver or bicyclist may not be able to safely go faster due to illness, being lost, intoxication, or mechanical problems with the vehicle.

 - To alert other drivers that they made a mistake.
-Your honking may cause them to make more mistakes or to become angry and retaliate.
+Your honking may cause them to make more mistakes or become angry and retaliate.

 - Because you may be angry or upset.

 - To honk at pedestrians, bicyclists, or motorcyclists unless necessary to avoid a collision.
 Remember that your horn sounds much louder outside a vehicle.

 Note: Honking your horn may startle other drivers.
 It is safer to slow down or stop instead of honking your horn.